Harvey-Stardew/Mouse-case/README.md

 # Mouse-case
-Mouse case made via tutorial for strasis, with the additon of some cat-like features :3, my first project for strasis (of hopefully at least a few)
+Mouse case made via tutorial for strasis, with the additon of some cat-like features :3, my first project for strasis (of hopefully at least a few) as an attempt to get more into some hardware stuff

 # What I used